alexbatalov/fallout2-ce/README.md

 There are literally hundreds if not thousands of fixes and features in sfall.
 I guess not all of them are needed in Community Edition, but for the sake of compatibility with big mods out there, let's integrate them all.

-## Legal & License
+## License

-See [Fallout 2 Reference Edition](https://github.com/alexbatalov/fallout2-re).
-Same conditions apply until the source code in this repository is changed significantly.
+The source code is this repository is available under the [Sustainable Use License](LICENSE.md).